yotamMoshe7/React-Ordered-List-Module/README.md

 # Main functionality:
 1. Push up an element to list.
 2. Pop an element from list.
-3. When pop element from list, the largest element will show up, in the </br> next pop up, the second largest element will return and so on.
+3. When pop element from list, the largest element will show up, in the next pop up, the</br> second largest element will return and so on.
 3. Unit Tests to validate that the operations are performed with the required efficiency.

 ![Novidea picture](https://user-images.githubusercontent.com/57434735/115446364-cbb11c80-a21f-11eb-86e3-20c670019d12.PNG)